shivannis/xandr-docs-public/xandr-docs/articles/monetize/dimensions-metrics-filtering-and-grouping.md

 ## Grouping and dimension selection guidance

 Grouping can increase the size of the data set by adding rows (possibly a very large number of rows).
-Since the Xandr reporting system automatically groups by all the dimensions you select, a best practice is to select as few dimensions as possible to get just the information you need.
+Since the Microsoft Advertising reporting system automatically groups by all the dimensions you select, a best practice is to select as few dimensions as possible to get just the information you need.
 You can further reduce the effects of this